 You will spend your free time planning lessons with the help of your Teaching supervisor.
 As a primary school teacher, you will have more freedom when planning classes.
 Extra teaching and extracurricular activities can also be organised.

 The government has implemented a new detailed national lesson plan which has a fixed schedule.
 You will need to use or create teaching materials based on the lesson plan.
 Volunteers are encouraged to focus on conversational English instead of written assignments and grammar lessons.
 Your main role will be to support the local teacher.
 These placements are suitable for volunteers who do not speak Spanish.

 Teacher training programme

-During the main summer holiday between January and March, volunteers have the opportunity to take part in our innovative teacher training programme.
-This training project is organised in conjunction with the Peruvian Ministry of Education, and is overseen by the local teaching supervisor.
+Volunteers have the opportunity to take part in our innovative teacher training programme.
+This training project runs for four weeks to six weeks between January and March.
+It is organised in conjunction with the Peruvian Ministry of Education, and is overseen by the local teaching supervisor.

 You will prepare interactive lessons for small groups of local teachers that are divided up according to their level of English language knowledge.
 Volunteers teach vocabulary and pronunciation to beginners, and verbs and grammar to those with an intermediate to advanced level of English.

 Our team in Peru organise monthly network meetings with the teachers and weekly workshops for all Teaching volunteers.
 These meetings will provide you with a greater insight into the educational system in Peru and the background of the placement where you’re working.
 During the workshops you will receive practical advice and suggestions regarding lesson plans and activities to carry out at your Teaching project.